|

 • “How does this impact regulated applications?”

-You’re no longer solving a diagram problem.
+You are no longer solving a diagram problem.
+You are solving a governance problem.

 Topology tools were designed to answer: What is connected?

-3. Look at your environment maturity
+3. Look at Your Environment Maturity

 Be honest here.

-UVexplorer will likely do the job.
+If you operate primarily on-premises, with network-heavy infrastructure and compliance handled elsewhere, UVexplorer will likely do the job.

 A map is visibility.